About Centred Wellness

 What you share stays between us.
 Your privacy matters.

-My approach to counselling
+My approach to therapy

 Who I work with